 Bosch notes that in rapid response situations (like a hitter reacting to a pitch), athletes may not have time to accomplish real rotation.
 In these cases, apparent rotation may present a reasonable movement solution.
 In apparent rotation, the pelvis and torso rotate simultaneously in opposite directions around a longitudinal axis.
 The result is a “net-zero” rotation.

-The complexity of apparent rotation is that it does not always allow the release of the elastic energy of the abdominals.
-When a task exposes the athlete to time pressure, and/or unanticipated load (for example, when the hitter is off-plane, off-time, or out of balance), the athlete may not reach either maximal stretch or optimal length of the abdominals.
+The problem with apparent or false rotation is that it does not always allow the release of the elastic energy of the abdominals as many “hip-to-shoulder separation” advocates proclaim.
+When a task exposes the athlete to time pressure, and/or unanticipated load (for example, when the hitter is off-plane, off-time, or out of balance), the athlete may not be able to harness the elastic properties of his trunk muscles.
 In this case, pretension through abdominal and dorsal paraspinal co-contraction may be necessary to provide the platform for removing muscle slack and maximizing power, control, and protection (PCP).
 If the athlete fails to accomplish a timely co-contraction, he may shift to a posture that compromises spinal stability, inhibits performance, or puts him at risk for injury.
 Understanding the necessity to manage phase shifts during rotation requires discussion of an important principle Frans Bosch presents in Anatomy of Agility.

 Universal Movement Attractors

 Remember that in our dynamical systems view of movement, attractors are characteristics that must be stable, and fluctuations are the parts that can be variable.
 In Anatomy of Agility, Bosch offers a list of universal movement attractors that apply to all forms of agility and sports performance.
 One universal attractor applies directly to our current discussion.
 Bosch calls it: